Master's in Marketing & Business Marketing Degree Programs in Atlanta

 Master’s in Marketing programs may help business and marketing professionals pursue the skills and knowledge they need to enhance their careers in marketing.
 Whether you are pursuing a career as a marketing manager, public relations specialist, market research analyst, or simply interested in developing your general knowledge in the field of marketing, a masters in marketing degree program may help you learn important theories, concepts, methodologies, and practical applications in business, marketing, and management.

-There are three common types of master’s degrees in marketing: the Master of Science in Marketing, the Master of Arts in Marketing, and the Master of Business Administration in Marketing.
+There are three common types of master’s degrees in marketing:

 Marketing M.B.A. programs commonly require one to two years of part time, fulltime, or intensive study.
 Students might complete their programs by writing and defending a thesis, taking a comprehensive exam, or participating in an internship.
 Students may also engage with mentors over the course of their programs.
 In some cases, applicants to M.B.A. marketing programs must have one or more years of experience in business to apply.
 However, every school is different so be sure to check with your selected program to learn more.

 You can find M.B.A. degree programs that emphasize marketing in online or on-campus formats.
 Carefully consider your goals and needs to choose a perfect program for you.